jet/propulsion/DOCUMENTATION.md

 In the long run, getting used to dealing with re-traversal scenarios by building handlers to provision fresh adjacent read models is worthwhile.
 It also a skill that generalises better - a random document store is unlikely to match the full power of a `SELECT INTO`, but ultimately they may be a better overall solution for your read models (`Equinox.CosmosStore` and `Equinox.DynamoStore` also offer powerful `RollingState` modes that can simplify such processing).

 In short, it's strongly recommended to at least go through the thought exercise of considering how you'd [revise or extend a read model](#parallel-change) in a way that works when you have a terabyte of data or a billion items in your read model every time you do a 'little tweak' in a SQL read model.

+### `AsyncBatchingGate`

+Where a Processor's activity can result in multiple concurrent Handler invocations writing or publishing to the same resource, the contention this triggers can reduce throughput and increase resource consumption.
+The solution lies in grouping concurrent writes/transmissions to a given target, which removes the contention (no lock escalations, no retry cycles induced by conflicting writes), and reduces the per-item resource usage (be that in terms of latency, or RU consumption for a rate limited store).

+While it's possible to have the Handler be triggered on a batched basis (using `Dispatcher.Batched` instead of `Dispatcher.Concurrent`), that's not the recommended approach as it adds complexity when compared to writing your high level logic in terms of what needs to be done at the stream level.
+Another key benefit is that latency and error rate metrics are gathered at the stream level, which keeps understanding operational issues simpler.
+[For some more detail, including an example, see #107](https://github.com/jet/propulsion/issues/107).

+The key ingredient in achieving efficiency equivalent to that attainable when working with multi stream batches is to use the [`AsyncBatchingGate`](https://github.com/jet/equinox/blob/master/src/Equinox.Core/AsyncBatchingGate.fs) construct to group concurrent requests, and then fulfil them as a set.
+It provides [the following behaviors](https://github.com/jet/equinox/blob/master/tests/Equinox.MemoryStore.Integration/AsyncBatchingGateTests.fs):
+- for an individual gate, only a single request is permitted to be in flight at a time
+- while a request is in flight, incoming requests are queued up in a (thread-safe) queue (callers do an Asynchronous wait)
+- when the gate is clear, all waiting requests are dispatched to the gate's handler function (there's an optional linger period which can be used to reduce overall requests where there's a likelihood that other requests will arise within a short time)
+- all callers `await` the same `Task`, sharing the fate of the batch's processing (if there's an exception, each Handler that participated will likely be retried immediately; they may also be joined by other requests that queued while the dailed request was in flight)

+NOTE batching should only be used where there is a direct benefit (the batch handler can run every request as part of a single roundtrip).
+For instance, if the handler needs to do a roundtrip per downstream tenant, it's better to route through a `ConcurrentDictionary<TenantId, AsyncBatchingGate<_>>` than to force them through a single gate.

 ## TODO